 The Stockholm Metro system connects the center and areas closer to the center.
 There are three major lines, all marked by either blue, green, or red.
 Stockholm’s Central Station, T-Centralen, is a hub for all lines, meaning you can switch over to any line at this station.
 Metro stations are marked by signs with a blue capital T.

-The metro runs 24/7 and is a safe transportation method, but remember to avoid traveling alone, especially during late hours.
+The metro runs from 5am to 1am on weekdays and usually has extended hours on the weekend.
+It is a safe transportation method, but remember to avoid traveling alone, especially during late hours.